Amendment to Extension of leave under Immigration Rules 3C and 3D – Updated Guidance 17 January 2019

 What is a 3C leave?

 Where an individual submits a valid application to extend their stay in the United Kingdom within 28 days before expiry of your visa, this is called an ‘in-time’ application.
 Once an in-time application is made, the applicant’s current leave continues until the Home Office makes a decision.
 This is thereby, called a section 3C leave under the Immigration Act 1971 (“section 3C leave”).

-The government has updated the guidance on rules under section 3C and 3D leave to dictate that where an applicant is appealing against a decision and makes a request to withdraw their application, then, 3C leave will come to an end.
-Following the withdrawal, should the applicant make a new application, section 3C leave will not apply to the new application even if the new application is made on the same basis of the withdrawal.
-This is because the termination of section 3C leave is effective from the beginning of the day that they withdrew from their appeal, thus, the individual will be treated as an overstayer.
+The government has updated the guidance on rules under section 3C and 3D leave.
+Now, where an applicant is appealing against a decision and makes a request to withdraw their application, then, 3C leave will come to an end.
+Following the withdrawal, should the applicant make a new application, section 3C leave will not apply to the new application.
+This is even if the new application is made on the same basis of the withdrawal.
+This is because the termination of section 3C leave is effective from the beginning of the day that they withdrew from their appeal.
+Thus, the individual will be treated as an overstayer.